Information for TOC Graphical Abstract

 3) To facilitate review, manuscripts should be submitted with the main document as a single file, with the figures and captions inserted in the text, and preferably using either Adobe pdf or Microsoft Word doc formats.
 Adobe PostScript format (ps) is also acceptable.
 Authors are strongly encouraged to read the section titled “Preparation of Final Versions of Manuscripts for Publication” below, and to pay special attention to figure requirements.
 Creating acceptable figures may take non-negligible time and slow down the final submission process if the manuscript is accepted.
 Note that publication-quality figures are not required for manuscript review.

 4) Manuscripts should be submitted in a double column format using an IEEE style file.
 Templates are available in the IEEE Author Center HomePage.
 (Please note that the format of the template file is correct, but the instructions in the text of the template are partially obsolete.)
-Regular papers are limited to eight Transactions pages, with mandatory page charges imposed on extra pages (see Page Charges below).
+Regular Papers and Research Letters are limited to 6 and 3 Transactions pages, respectively, with mandatory page charges imposed on extra pages (see Page Charges below).
 Excessively long papers may be rejected without review.
-Research Letters, as mentioned above, are limited to three Transactions pages.

 5) Authors: as per IEEE regulation, all authors appearing in a submitted manuscript must also be registered in the official record of Manuscript Central Scholar.